pete4abw/lrzip-next/README.md

 * lzma match finder x86_64 Assembler module.
 * ZPAQ 7.15 library (Levels 3-5, random and text modes only.
 Binary mode (e8e9) covered by lzma-next filters).
 * ZPAQ compression settings stored in magic header.
 Will show in INFO output.
+* ZPAQ Compression Block Size can be independently set from 2MB to 2GB.

 (See original README for more historical info)